satellite-image-deep-learning/techniques/README.md

 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic, instance or panoptic segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Panoptic segmentation combines instance and semantic predictions.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 Image annotation can take longer than for object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.

 ### Semantic segmentation
-Almost always performed using U-Net.
 For multi/hyper-spectral imagery, classical techniques may be used (e.g. k-means).
 * [awesome-satellite-images-segmentation](https://github.com/mrgloom/awesome-semantic-segmentation#satellite-images-segmentation)
 * [Satellite Image Segmentation: a Workflow with U-Net](https://medium.com/vooban-ai/satellite-image-segmentation-a-workflow-with-u-net-7ff992b2a56e) is a decent intro article
 * [nga-deep-learning](https://github.com/jordancaraballo/nga-deep-learning) -> performs semantic segmentation on high resultion GeoTIF data using a modified U-Net & Keras, published by NASA researchers